sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Roy, A., **Karmakar, S.**.: Time-varying auto-regressive models for count time-series [Paper](https://doi.org/10.1214/21-EJS1851) Electronic Journal of Statistics 15 (1) 2905 - 2938, 2021

 **Karmakar S.**, Chudy, M., Wu, W. B.: Long-term prediction intervals with many covariates.
+Accepted at Journal of Time-series analysis.
+2021.
+An earlier version was previously accepted for
-Accepted for Internantional Symposium for Forecasting 2019.
-Invited session on SWEET pricing.
-An extended version is being revised for Journal of Time series Analysis.
-[Paper](https://arxiv.org/abs/2012.08223)
+Internantional Symposium for Forecasting 2019 at Invited session on SWEET pricing.
+[Paper](https://sayarkarmakar.github.io/publications/hdlongterm.pdf)

 ### <a name="articles"></a>Submitted Journal articles